FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 ---

 ## Critical Distinctions {#critical-distinctions}

 1. **Will fulfillment, not attention capture** - The system helps manifest what you want, not extract your engagement

-2. **Subjective trust and value** - No objective ratings or prices, everything is perspectival
+2. **Subjective trust and value** - No objective ratings or prices, everything is sub ject ive per spect i val f u f u f u f u

 3. **Discovery, not prescription** - From hardware to civilizations, everything emerges